WARE HOUSE SERVICES

-Warehousing and logistics are two different sides of the same coin.
-Warehousing is the safe & economical storage of goods, inventory, information, etc. within a specified area or building.
-Logistics is generally the detailed organization and implementation of a complex operation in different management tomes.
+Warehousing and logistics are two different sides of the same coin, which is the safe & economical storage of goods, inventory, information within a specified area, or building.
+Logistics is generally the detailed organization and implementation of a complex operation in different management times.

-These warehouses are owned, managed and controlled by co-operative societies.
-These societies provide storage facilities on the most economical rates to their members only.
-The basic purpose to run such warehouses is not to earn profit but to help their members.
+These warehouses are owned, managed, and controlled by Cooperative societies.
+These societies provide storage facilities at the most economical rates for their members only.
+The primary purpose of running such warehouses is not to earn profits but to help their members.

-These warehouses are owned, managed and controlled by government as well as private agencies.
-Bonded warehouses are storage facility used to store imported goods for which import duty is still to be paid.
-The bonded warehouses run by private agencies have to obtain license from the government.
+These warehouses are owned, managed, and controlled by the government as well as private agencies.
+Bonded warehouses are storage facilities used to store imported goods for which import duty is still paid.
+The bonded warehouses which are run by private agencies have to obtain a license from the government.

-Globally, it has been seen that these warehouses are found near the ports and are usually owned by dock authorities.
+Globally, it will be seen that these warehouses are found near the ports and usually owned by dock authorities.
 Bonded warehouses are subject to two types of taxes: (a) Excise duty and (b) Custom duty.

-This type of storage facility usually has large space, which enables fast movement of large quantities of stores for short period.
-While, on the other hand, conventional warehouses hold goods for long time, say 2 months or 1 year.
+These types of storage facilities usually have ample space, which enables the fast movement of large quantities of stores for a short period.
+While, on the other hand, conventional warehouses hold goods for a long time, say two months or one year.